 Variable statement

-The variable statement is used to define, and initialise, a new variable
+The variable statement is used to define, and initialise, a new variable.

-The name given to the variable must follow the rules for an Identifer.
+The name given to the variable must follow the rules for an Identifier.

 The value to which the new variable is initialised may be a literal value, or a more complex expression.
 Either way, the resulting value defines the type for that variable.